 There is a large ongoing clinical experience in treating patients with intractable pain, especially with peripheral nerve or motor cortex stimulation.

-Spinal Biology and Biomechanics
+Spinal biology and biomechanics

 The Division of Pediatric Neurosurgery has set up a laboratory effort, together with Dr. Symons in the FIMR, to investigate the mechanisms of medulloblastoma growth and invasion.
-The resources of Children's Medical Center and the Division of Pediatric Neurology provide an excellent platform for pursuing clinical research.
+The resources of Cohen Children's Medical Center and the Division of Pediatric Neurology provide an excellent platform for pursuing clinical research.